-

 Sullivan holds a master’s degree in Choral Conducting from Texas Tech University as well as bachelor’s degrees in Voice Performance and Music Education from the University of Missouri - Kansas City Conservatory.
 Prior to his graduate studies, he taught choral music in Lee’s Summit, MO where he taught concurrently at two large high school programs.
 In 2014 he was named “Kansas City Metro Director of the Year” and received the “Prelude” Award from the Missouri Choral Directors Association.
 In 2018, he was the recipient of the “Adams-Nordstrom Early Music Award” at UNT for excellence in scholarship and performance.
 When not in the rehearsal hall, he is also an active editor and arranger, and has served in a variety of capacities for the American Choral Directors Association.

-In May 2019, Ryan was selected to be the Director of Choral Activities at
+In May 2019, Dr. Sullivan was selected to be the Director of Choral Activities at Arkansas State University in Jonesboro, Arkansas, and he started in June 2019. -

-• Assistant Conductor - Lindsay Pope (2016-2018)
+Assistant Conductor - Lindsay Pope (2016-2018)

 From 2009-2016, Lindsay served as Director of Choral Ensembles and Lecturer in Music at Mount Holyoke College, where she conducted the Glee Club, Chorale, and Chamber Singers, and taught undergraduate conducting.
 Under her direction, the ensembles participated in tours in Boston, New York, Philadelphia, and New Orleans, released a commercial CD, and performed at the American Choral Directors Association’s 2016 Eastern Division Conference.
 Lindsay was also active as Reading and Standards Chair for Women’s Choirs for the Massachusetts branch of ACDA, and appeared as a choral clinician for area children’s choruses and district choirs in Massachusetts and New York.
 Lindsay is passionate about exposing her students to choral music from a variety of genres, eras, and particularly cultures.
 She has traveled to Corsica and the Republic of Georgia with Village Harmony to study and perform traditional folk songs and chant.

-, most recently as alto soloist for Bach’s St. John Passion.
+Lindsay was a frequent soloist with UNT Collegium and Baroque Orchestra, most recently as alto soloist for Bach’s St. John Passion.
 In June she represented UNT in a chamber ensemble at the Boston Early Music Festival.
 She is a founding member of Polyphonia, a 5-voice early music ensemble specializing in one-on-a-part singing of medieval and Renaissance repertoire.

 Lindsay completed her Masters at Westminster Choir College.
 She received her Bachelor of Arts in Music from Mount Holyoke College, where she directed and sang in the V-8s, the oldest continuing female a cappella group.

-• Assistant Conductor - Dwight Jilek (2013-2016)
+Assistant Conductor - Dwight Jilek (2013-2016)

 Prior to coming to Dallas, Dwight completed his Master’s Degree in Choral Conducting at Michigan State University, where he was the graduate assistant to the Men’s Glee Club and State Singers under Dr. Jonathan Reed, and the Chorus Master for the Opera Theatre Program.
 He holds a Bachelor of Music degree in Vocal Music Education from Concordia College in Moorhead, Minnesota, where he studied conducting with Dr. René Clausen and was Assistant Conductor for the Concordia Choir.